-With World War II raging in the 1940s, many inmates were paroled to enter the service and fight for their country.
-Some industrial programs within institutions were retooled to help with the war effort.
+With World War II raging, many were paroled to enter military service.
+Some industrial programs within institutions were also retooled to help the war effort.

 On May 1, 1944, Gov. Warren and the State officially established the California Department of Corrections.

 McGee named first Director